The Club’s professionals teach lessons to beginning skaters during group lessons and are available for private lessons during Club ice time.

 Rose is one of our veteran SCAD coaches and skater.
 She has coached with the club since 1994 and has been a member since she six years old.
 During her training with J. Michael McGean, a National Champion ice dancer, she passed her preliminary dances, third figure and novice freestyle.
 In her adult career she has passed her Adult Gold Freestyle and Adult Gold Moves in the Field tests.
 Rose continues to attend conferences and seminars to further her knowledge of figure skating.
 She has taken her Professional Skater’s Association basic written exam.
 Rose enjoys sharing her passion of skating with skaters of all ages and hopes to inspire them to enjoy skating as a life-long sport and/or competitively.
 Rose is a certified personal trainer in the upper valley and also holds several other certifications including being certified physical education teacher.
 She can teach all levels of skating from beginner to advanced, pre-school to adult.
 Rose is at the rink for all SCAD sessions: Sunday, Monday, Tuesday, Thursday, and Friday.

 Sarah Jo has had the opportunity to work with World and Olympic coaches, including David Wilson, Rosanna Tovi, Andrew Naylor, Peter Burrows, and Paul Duchesnay in Lake Placid, Montreal, New York City, and Florida.
 After competing in national qualifying competitions at the Novice level, she became a pair skater, partnering with Themistocles Leftheris.
 Her accolades include being a gold medalist in Moves in the Field, Eastern Sectional Pair Champion, a 2000 National Championship medalist, and a former International Team member.
 In addition to competitive experience, Sarah’s training is highly influenced by the creative and conceptual performance employed in ballet and ice exhibition production, which she has studied under Kennet Oberly, formerly of the Boston Ballet.
 Sarah’s highest interest is partnering with a skater to help him/her achieve his/her goals through individualized instruction that focuses on bringing out both the artist and athlete through this fusion method.
-Sarah is available Monday, Tuesday, Thursday, Friday, and Sunday for private or group lessons.
+Sarah Jo is available Monday, Tuesday, Thursday and Friday for private lessons.

-Jennifer Lupia is originally from Watertown NY she received her training in Lake Placid, NY.
-She has coach in several clubs in Northern New York, New Hampshire and Vermont.
+Jennifer Lupia is originally from Watertown, NY and received her training in Lake Placid, NY.
+She has coached in several clubs in Northern New York, New Hampshire and Vermont.
 Jennifer is a US Figure Skating five-time Gold Medalist in Figure, Freestyle, Dance, Free Dance, and Moves in The Field.
 She is also a Canadian Figure Skating Association Gold Medalist in Dance.
 Jenn’s objective is to encourage her students to set goals and guide them in developing the diligence and dedication required to achieve their dreams.
 She has been a Professional Skater’s Association (PSA) Member since 1997 and attended PSA 2000-2012 conferences & work shops.
 She is also a PSA Rated Power Hockey Level 2, Registered Freestyle & Moves in The Field.
 Jenn has coached skaters through Gold in Moves in the Field and Silver in Freestyle.
-She has experience coaching Division I Hockey Players.
+She has experience coaching Division I Hockey players.
 Jenn’s interests include Choreography, Show Production, Power Hockey, Pre-School Programs, Figures, Freestyle, Moves in the Field, Dance and Free Dance.
 She is open to teaching all ages and skill levels.
-Jenn is currently available on Thursday’s only.
+Jenn is currently available on Thursdays only.

 Matthew Chen has been skating since the age of 5 in Southern California, starting national speedskating competitions at age 10.
 For the past 8 years, Matthew consistently ranked in the top five at Nationals in both long track and short track speedskating.
 In the last two seasons, he competed in World Cup Qualifier events where the top skaters in the U.S. compete for a spot on the World Cup team.
 Matthew spent his last two summers training with Olympic level coaches in the U.S., China, and Korea.
 During middle and high school, Matthew also served as a volunteer coach for the Santa Clarita Speedskating Club, where he taught skaters ages 4-13.
 He is First Aid CPR AED Certified, and a U.S. Speedskating Certified Coach.
 A class of 2021 Dartmouth College student, Matthew is extremely excited to share his love of speedskating through Skating Club at Dartmouth and the Upper Valley Speedskating Club.